Memoirist: Evangelical Purity Movement Sees Women's Bodies As A 'Threat'

 Looking back now, Klein says, "It was all about how [a woman] needed to be a good Christian by protecting them from the threat that is you — the threat that is your body.
 The threat that is your sexuality."

-Klein says the central tenant of the purity movement is to delay the age at which young people first have sex.
+Klein says the central tenet of the purity movement is to delay the age at which young people first have sex.
 But in practice, she says, the movement is most effective at stifling women's sexuality and creating a "deep, long-lasting shame" among its practitioners.

 Because she was a curvy teen, Klein was often chastised for not being modest enough.
 Even after leaving the church when she was in her 20s, Klein continued to experience anxiety and shame about her body and sexuality.